soccerkpon/Interview-Coding-Challenge/README.md

 CODING CHALLENGES:

-### Basic
-Write an HTTP GET endpoint to return the interest for a single card passing amount owed and using the correct interest rate defined in the service.
+1. Write an HTTP GET endpoint to return the interest for a single card passing amount owed and using the correct interest rate defined in the service.

-### Intermediate
-Modify the existing HTTP POST endpoint or write a new one that takes a payment amount by card to be subtracted from the statement balance before calculating the interest.
+2. Modify the existing HTTP POST endpoint or write a new one that takes a payment amount by card to be subtracted from the statement balance before calculating the interest.

-### Advanced
-Incorporate dates and fees into the service that checks if customer's last payment was over 30 days ago and adds a $10 fee to the interest owed.
+3. Incorporate dates and fees into the service that checks if customer's last payment was over 30 days ago and adds a $10 fee to the interest owed.